webscout-io/site/README.md

 Fingerprints are instrumental in the identification, categorization, and tracking of web entities.
 They are a cornerstone of threat detection and analysis, uncovering both subtle and overt anomalies and patterns in web traffic and server responses.
 Effective fingerprinting and the ability to pivot seamlessly between different types of artifacts are the bread and butter of  cyber threat intelligence, and we hope you will have fun deploying these techniques to identify evil with Webscout.

+> [!Question]
+> So if I identify an interesting fingerprint on a selector search and then use this fingerprint to pivot to potentially related selectors, doesn't it make the fingerprint itself a selector? 🤔

+Well... yes.
+Bear with us.
+Hopefully it will all makes sense when you get started with Webscout.
+For now, the most important thing to understand is that Webscout is a cyber intelligence search engine that currently takes URLs, Domain Names, and IP-addresses as input.

 ## 2.2 Views

-Views are the user interfaces that display the results (the *Artefacts*) from your searches.
+Views are the user interfaces that organize and display the *Artefacts* our search engine was able to identify  selector you have searched.
 Views are designed to organize and present the most relevant information about the searched selector.
 As such, each searchable selector (currently URLs, Domain Names, and IP-addresses) has its own dedicated **View** which you are automatically directed to upon conducting a search.

 ![Screenshot 2024-01-31 164504](https://github.com/webscout-io/site/assets/47919173/d43583a7-23a1-4a3f-98a0-daef17352892)
 _URL View_